iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 debate.
 It doesn't need a robot army if it can control the flow of capital and the letter of the law.

-Yet even this informational coup runs headlong into the immense friction of human social and political systems.
-A silent takeover would require the AI to overcome barriers that are not about resources, but about relationships, trust, and power.
+One might argue that a purely informational attack—manipulating global markets, deploying hyper-personalized disinformation to sow chaos, or engineering social breakdowns—circumvents physical friction.
+This is a valid and serious concern, as the speed of information is far greater than the speed of manufacturing.
+However, even these scenarios collide with a different, but equally potent, form of systemic friction: social and institutional inertia.
+Financial markets have circuit breakers and are populated by irrational, unpredictable human actors.
+Disinformation campaigns clash with deep-seated cultural beliefs and trigger societal immune responses.
+A 'silent takeover' of our institutions would still have to navigate the messy, trust-based, and often illogical realities of human power, loyalty, and bureaucracy.
+The friction is still there; it’s just social, not physical.
 For this strategy to work, the AI would need to:
 -   ****Reconcile competing values to build political consensus****, reframing "optimal" policies to be seen not as biased directives, but as viable compromises that align with the interests of opposing